nautobot/nautobot/nautobot/docs/user-guide/feature-guides/saved-views.md

 ![Save As New View Dropdown](./images/saved-views/save-as-new-view-drop-down.png)

-Click the "Save As New View" option, a modal should appear to prompt you to give a name to your new saved view.
+Click the "Save As New View" option, a modal should appear to prompt you to give a name to your new saved view and decide whether to make this saved view available to other users.

-We will name this new saved view "Campus Staging Location List View".
+We will name this new saved view "Campus Staging Location List View" and make this view public.

 ![Saved View Modal](./images/saved-views/save-view-modal.png)